AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/events.md

 ## Events
-Events in Aztec works similarly to Ethereum events in a sense that they are a way for contracts to communicate with the outside world.
+Events in Aztec work similarly to Ethereum events in the sense that they are a way for contracts to communicate with the outside world.
-They are emitted by contracts and stored inside each instance ofAztecNode.
+They are emitted by contracts and stored inside each instance of an AztecNode.
-Aztec events are currently represented as raw data and are not ABI encoded.
+> Aztec events are currently represented as raw data and are not ABI encoded.
-ABI encoded events are a feature that will be added in the future.
+> ABI encoded events are a feature that will be added in the future.

 Unlike on Ethereum, there are 2 types of events supported by Aztec: encrypted and unencrypted.